-\\\ Powerbase Video's will be available to view on You-Tube from October 2013 \\\
+\\\ Powerbase Videos are available to view on YouTube \\\

 Ballasting and Finishing off...
 The easy way:

 Part 2...
 Get ready for the perfect finish

 We already have it beaten really...
 Nice tidy shoulders and with the ballast all the way to the end of the sleepers, any ballast we now add will stay where we put it.
 We are going to need surprisingly little additional ballast so no more tipping it out...
 From now on we use a teaspoon...
 Literally.